TL;DR

 Reflection

+The product is early.
+The next proof should be usage, retention, revenue, or operator behavior, not more build velocity.
 Running this with a Director of Product Design team, I would put a research lead on standing customer council synthesis and a design systems lead on the three-portal token layer earlier, so the maintenance cost of three surfaces stays low as the team grows.